Robert Schroeder swooshed his net through the air and captured a monarch butterfly.

 The program is also open to adults.
 Deborah Portney became involved this year to help the monarch population, she said.
 She found the tagging to be useful, but not as easy as one might think, she said.

-"I caught two or three butterflies," said the Westminster resident who is a physical therapist.
+"I caught two or three butterflies," said the Westminster resident who works as a physical therapist.
 "I had my net on a lot more than that.
 But the butterflies proved to be smarter than me.
 I enjoyed it.
 I think it gives people, especially children, a chance to see the natural world as their world."

 Her son, Reed Portney, 14, who participated in the program last year, offered some pointers for catching butterflies.